Ego Centered Psychology

 In the library

-the monotheistic hero myth (now called ego-psychology) of secular humanism, i. e., the single-centered, self-identified notion of subjective consciousness of humanism (from Protagoras to Sartre).
-It is this myth that has dominated the soul and leads to both unreflected action and self-blindness
+the monotheistic hero myth (now called ego-psychology) of secular humanism, i. e., the single-centered, self-identified notion of subjective consciousness of humanism (from Protagoras to Sartre)

 Hillman, James, Archetypal Psychology: A Brief Account, 1983thesis

-the monotheistic hero myth (now called ego-psychology) of secular humanism, i. e., the single-centered, self-identified notion of subjective consciousness of humanism (from Protagoras to Sartre).
-It is this myth that has dominated the soul and leads to both unreflected action and self-blindness
+the monotheistic hero myth (now called ego-psychology) of secular humanism, i. e., the single-centered, self-identified notion of subjective consciousness of humanism (from Protagoras to Sartre)

 Our style of consciousness is hero-based and ego-centered.
 We give credit to problems and disbelieve fantasies, so that fantasies present themselves first projected as problems, which are literalized fantasies.

-Hillman diagnoses the prevailing cultural mode of consciousness as hero-based and ego-centered, arguing that this orientation literalizes fantasy into problem and forecloses imaginal reality.
+Hillman characterizes the prevailing Western style of consciousness as hero-based and ego-centered, arguing that it systematically converts imaginal realities into literal problems and suppresses the power of fantasy.

 Shinran’s ‘naturalness,’ Zen’s ‘no-mind,’ and Dogen’s ‘letting go’ all refer to the activation of the genuine self which is free from ego-centered contrivance.